 The MOSAiC drift started in September 2019, using the icebreaker RV Polarstern (Knust, 2017) as a drifting platform frozen into the Arctic sea ice, with measurements conducted from the same ice floe and surrounding sites during five cruise legs.
-On-site sampling was interrupted between May 15 to June 27, 2020, due to the unavailability of a second icebreaker during the COVID-19 pandemic to perform personnel exchange and resupply, but resumed on the exact same floe.
+On-site sampling was interrupted from May 15 to June 27, 2020, due to the unavailability of a second icebreaker during the COVID-19 pandemic to perform personnel exchange and resupply, but resumed on the same floe.
 At the end of July, the floe disintegrated in the marginal ice zone in Fram Strait, and after relocation north, a second floe was chosen close to the previous drift track to sample the freeze-up period.
-In the following, we will briefly summarize the different datasets and methods used in this study.
-More details can be found in the Appendix, and an overview of the sampling locations is found in Rabe et al. (2022).
+In the following, we briefly summarize the different datasets and methods used in this study.
+More details can be found in the supplemental material Text S1 and an overview of the sampling locations is found in Rabe et al. (2022).

-We obtain water depths from three different sources: The Polarstern echosounder, the combined altimeter and depth readings from the deep CTD (Conductivity, Temperature, Depth) casts, and the IBCAO v4.2 bathymetric dataset (Jakobsson et al., 2020).
-Drift track and speed are obtained from the Polarstern navigation records, and complemented with data from a GPS buoy ("CO1") that remained on the floe when sampling was interrupted in spring.
-From the drift velocity, we calculate the ice friction velocity u{\star} based on the Rossby similarity (see Appendix), as already done in Kawaguchi et al. (2022).
+We obtained water depths from three different sources: the Polarstern echosounder, the combined altimeter and depth readings from the deep casts of the ship-based Conductivity-Temperature-Depth (CTD) profiling system and the IBCAO v4.2 bathymetric dataset (Jakobsson et al., 2020).
+Drift track and speed were obtained from the Polarstern navigation records and complemented with data from a GPS buoy ("CO1") that remained on the floe when sampling was interrupted in spring.
+From the drift velocity, we calculated the ice friction velocity u{\star} based on the Rossby similarity (see supplemental material Text S1), as done in Kawaguchi et al. (2022).

-A set of in total 2,434 vertical temperature and salinity profiles are compiled, including data from the microstructure profiler (MSS) operated in Ocean City, i.e., a sampling site in the Central Observatory (CO) on the main floe (1,665 profiles, 0-350 m, Schulz et al. (2023c)), the Ocean City CTD (Tippenhauer et al. (in reviewa), 121 profiles, down to maximum 1000 m), and the Polarstern CTD (Tippenhauer et al. (in reviewb), 134 profiles, excluding those during transit).
-During the drift interruption, and on days without any MSS or CTD casts, we use profiles from the ice-tethered profilers ITP94 and ITP111 (down to 1000 m depth) (428 profiles in total, Toole and Krishfield, 2016), and daily mean data at five discrete depths (10, 25, 50, 75, 100 m) from a CTD chain on the Pacific Gyre buoy O4 (86 days, Hoppmann et al., 2022b), all deployed near the CO at the start of the drift.
-Data from all instruments are converted to Conservative Temperature Θ (°C) and Absolute Salinity S_A (g kg-1), quality-controlled and cross-calibrated where necessary (see Appendix).
-Temperature readings from the Polarstern thermosalinograph are excluded here, as they were found to be unreliable (see Appendix), and we recommend these data are not used in future analysis.
+In total, a set of 2,434 vertical temperature and salinity profiles were compiled, including data from the microstructure profiler (MSS) operated at Ocean City, i.e., a sampling site in the Central Observatory (CO) on the main floe (1,665) profiles, 0-350 m; Schulz et al., 2023c), the Ocean City CTD (121 profiles, down to maximum 1000 m; Tippenhauer et al., 2023a) and the Polarstern CTD (134 profiles, excluding those during transit; Tippenhauer et al., 2023b).
+During the drift interruption and on days without any MSS or CTD casts, we used profiles from the ice-tethered profilers ITP94 and ITP111 (down to 1000 m depth, 428 profiles in total; Toole and Krishfield, 2016) and daily mean data at five discrete depths (10, 25, 50, 75, 100 m) from a CTD chain on Pacific Gyre buoy 2019O4 (86 days; Hoppmann et al., 2022), all deployed near the CO at the start of the drift.
+Data from all instruments were converted to conservative temperature Θ (°C) and absolute salinity S_A (g kg-1), quality-controlled and cross-calibrated where necessary (see supplemental material Text S1).
+Temperature readings from the Polarstern thermosalinograph are excluded here, as they were found to be unreliable (supplemental Figure S1).
+We recommend not using these data in future analyses.